ipwnosx/docs-1/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

 Instead of running on a Kubernetes cluster, you install the Rancher server component on a single node using a `docker run` command.
 Since there is only one node and a single Docker container, if the node goes down, there is no copy of the etcd data available on other nodes and you will lose all the data of your Rancher server.

-> **Important:** For Rancher v2.0-v2.4, there is no upgrade path to transition your Docker installation to a Kubernetes Installation.** Instead of running the single node installation, you have the option to follow the Kubernetes Install guide, but only use one node to install Rancher.
-Afterwards, you can scale up the etcd nodes in your Kubernetes cluster to make it a Kubernetes Installation.

 For Rancher v2.5+, the backup application can be used to migrate the Rancher server from a Docker install to a Kubernetes install using [these steps.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/migrating-rancher/)

 For security purposes, SSL (Secure Sockets Layer) is required when using Rancher.
 SSL secures all Rancher network communication, like when you login or interact with a cluster.